ericchiang/blog/content/post/containers-from-scratch.md

 root     24764  0.0  0.0  11132   948 ?
 S+   22:29   0:00 grep top
 ```

-Bet yet, our chrooted shell is running as root, so it has no problem killing it.
+Better yet, our chrooted shell is running as root, so it has no problem killing the `top` process.

 ```
 root@localhost:/# pkill top